UoMResearchIT/r-shinysender/README.md

 Sys.setenv(SHINYSENDER_USER="alice")
 ```

-(you may wish to add these lines to `~/.Rprofile`, or set the environment variables
-in `~/.Renviron`, to avoid having to set them each time you start R)
+(you may wish to add these lines to `~/.Rprofile`, or set the environment variables in `~/.Renviron`, to avoid having to set them each time you start R)

 * By default, your app will have the name of your local project directory, to set it to something different, set the `SHINYSENDER_REMOTENAME`
 environment variable before deploying: `Sys.setenv('SHINYSENDER_REMOTENAME="appname")`.

+  > [IMPORTANT!]
+  > App names must be alphanumeric (i.e. no hyphens, underscores, or spaces).

 * If you are using packages from GitHub, you will have to make sure you have an active access token see [Non CRAN packages](#Non-CRAN-packages) below.